alyssafink/Categorizing-Tucson-Homes-For-Equitable-Energy-Retrofits/README.md

 The method was originally applied to a pilot study completed Fall 2024 for SBE580: Research Methods under the instruction of Dr. Philip Stoker.
 The complete report can be found [here](https://drive.google.com/drive/folders/15X2XCbSIXSZjJQ4sp1wPiLV1Mryy8AV2?usp=sharing).

-Please note that all scripts were run through R Studio, not the GitHub CLI.

 ## Organization

 ### `./data`